followdrabbit/mcp-protocol-lab/Labs/Lab 07 - MCP Server for API Calls/Lab 07 - Readme.md

 * How to call external REST APIs from an MCP Server
 * How to expose API-backed logic as MCP tools
+* Dependency management and runtime environments in MCP
 * Error handling and timeouts in MCP tools
 * How MCP enables LLMs to access live, real-world data